Privacy Policy

 Organization Data

 Organizations are autonomous entities in LudoKit.
-Therefore, we consider a given Organization's Data to be collectively owned by all current Admins of that Organization.
+Therefore, we consider a given Organization's Data to be collectively owned by all current Admins of that Organization and do not consider it to be Personal Data.

 Organization Admins are responsible for all Organization-related Data submitted to LudoKit, including by all non-Admin Members.
 All Organization Data is explicitly provided by its Admins and other Members, so we will not list it all out here.